lineageos-on-vitamin/releases/README.md

 ### Reporting bugs / requesting features
 Create an issue [here](https://github.com/lineageos-on-vitamin/releases/issues) with the LineageOS exact version and steps on how to reproduce if it's an issue or what you want to be added into LineageOS.

-Google Apps, OnePlus Camera app, Magisk and SafetyNet/Play Integrity related bugs/requests will be ignored and immediately closed !
+Google Apps, OnePlus Camera app, Magisk, KSU and SafetyNet/Play Integrity related bugs/requests will be ignored and immediately closed !

+Additionnally, if you aren't using exactly the same files available on the release section (ex: Using a different recovery like TWRP, a different kernel or being rooted), your issue will be ignored and immediately closed !

 ### FAQS
 **Q1: How do I update my firmware after flashing LineageOS ?**